Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

 where $\mathsf{vec}(\cdot)$ is an operator that stacks the columns of matrix $A$ into a vector, and $\otimes$ is the Kronecker product of two matrices.
 The fourth (approximate) equality invokes our sparsity assumptions so that the second-moment matrix of the conditional product returns $x_t \otimes r_{t+1}$ is a Kronecker product of two covariances.
 This corresponds to the solution that one obtains by rewriting the portfolio returns as $x_t ' A r_{t+1} = \mathsf{vec}(A) (x_t \otimes r_{t+1})$, and optimizing over $\mathsf{vec}(A)$ with respect to $x_t \otimes r_{t+1}$.

 The authors considered this new optimization scheme to be an augmented asset space form of the mean-variance optimization.
-They had removed one step in the process of forecasting and allocation and combined them into one step, thus reducing noise in the allocation process.
+They streamlined the forecasting and allocation process by combining them into a single step, effectively minimizing the potential for model misspecification and estimation error \citep{brandt1999estimating}.
 However, there are two issues with this approach.
 First, augmenting the asset space results in a severe expansion of the problem dimension.
 The unrestricted covariance matrix in \eqref{eq:bsc} has $N^2M(N^2M+1)/2$ parameters, while our Kronecker product factorization in \eqref{eq:approxbsc} has only $N(N+1)/2 + NM(NM+1)/2$ parameters.
 Clearly, the former becomes less computationally tractable when the dimensions of both the asset and signal space are large.
 Second, there is less clarity on the structure of their optimal solution due to the complicated interactions in the covariance between the subsequent returns and signals.
 Notwithstanding these shortcomings, our efforts in recasting the optimal strategy \eqref{eq:bsc} into \eqref{eq:optA} (or \eqref{eq:optAfull} in Theorem \ref{thm:main}) help to amend their approach towards large-scale financial applications.
-Although this requires us to model the joint distribution of returns and signals, our solution lends itself nicely to the study of the joint correlation structure of the optimal matrix of coefficients $A$; see Section \ref{sec:ccaptf}.
+Although this requires us to model the joint distribution of returns and signals, our solution lends itself nicely to the study of the joint correlation structure of the optimal matrix of coefficients $A$, as we will demonstrate in Section \ref{sec:ccaptf}.

 Second, our work is related to the classic portfolio selection problem of \cite{markowitz} in its static form.
-If we assume independent and identically distributed (i.i.d.) returns with constant moments and time-invariant weights $w_t \equiv w$, the investment problem \eqref{eq:mvo} simplifies to an unconditional one, which has the following well-known solution
+If we assume independent and identically distributed (i.i.d.) returns with constant moments and time-invariant weights $w_t \equiv w$, the conditional portfolio problem \eqref{eq:mvo} simplifies to an unconditional one, which has the following well-known solution

-This portfolio policy is typically implemented through plug-in estimation.
+This portfolio policy is an unconditional strategy because it does not use any information today and is typically implemented through plug-in estimation.
 In this paper, we focus on the more realistic setting of non-i.i.d. returns, which motivates our model parameterization and use of conditioning variables that affect the joint distribution of returns.